MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/scripting.md

 ## Scripting actions

 > [!IMPORTANT]
 > The scripting actions may not work as expected if they access resources (such as files) that require elevated privileges, while Power Automate doesn't run with administrator rights.
+You can find more information regarding running Power Automate as administrator in [Run Power Automate with elevated rights](../how-to/run-as-administrator.md).

 ### <a name="rundoscommand"></a> Run DOS command